 - Resources provides supplemental information that is helpful in developing project proposals, such as U.S. state agency contact information, funding sources, MCA-related publications, sample documents and agreements, workshop information, and U.S. State Maps.

-If you are short on time you can quickly download one or more of the toolkit’s marketing or informational documents:
+If you are short on time you can download one or more of the documents below:

 The Nature Conservancy and several of our partners recognize the need to expand the tools we use to protect ocean and coastal biodiversity.
 In light of this, we developed the Practitioner's Toolkit for Marine Conservation Agreements.
 The toolkit was originally launched in January 2008 and is continually being improved with new information.
 Without the aid of our partners, the toolkit would not be what it is today.
 Read more >>